mrstruijk/Doorbell/README.md

 ![IMG_7986](https://github.com/mrstruijk/Doorbell/assets/35394193/bde078c4-5fe9-492a-be56-6568938d0ba7)

 Attach the sender to any moving part of the bell.
 Gaffer-tape might do just fine:
 ![IMG_7993](https://github.com/mrstruijk/Doorbell/assets/35394193/46627565-c1fe-4499-852f-926f2ca3c44e)

 ## Receiver
 - Raspberry Pi, such as the [Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/), but any of the Pi's with Wifi could do in this case.
 The receiver code is written in Python, but can easily be modified to run in MicroPython.
 Just make sure that in that case, the MQTT broker is running from some other device.
 In this project, the broker runs on the same device as the receiver.
 - A [relays breakout board](https://www.kiwi-electronics.com/nl/twee-kanaals-5v-relais-module-911?search=relais).
-Alternatively, follow along in the excellent Udemy course by [Dr. Peter Dalmaris](https://www.udemy.com/course/raspberrypibc/) on how to make your own relays circuit.
+Alternatively, follow along in the excellent Udemy course by [Dr. Peter Dalmaris](https://www.udemy.com/course/raspberrypibc/) on how to make your own relays circuit:
 ![IMG_7602](https://github.com/mrstruijk/Doorbell/assets/35394193/649c0bb6-5f92-4862-be5c-755d308ee302)
 ![IMG_7616](https://github.com/mrstruijk/Doorbell/assets/35394193/59c31e34-a665-4772-865f-dcf6030ca71f)
 ![IMG_7619](https://github.com/mrstruijk/Doorbell/assets/35394193/86c3babc-949f-4cd9-8e78-33832d46508f)